chrmrtns/safefonts/readme.txt

 2. **Fill in Font Details**: Enter font family name, select weight and style
 3. **Upload File**: Choose your font file (.woff2 recommended)
 4. **Use in Gutenberg**: Your font now appears in block typography settings
+5. **Check CSS Reference**: Visit SafeFonts > CSS Reference to see your CSS variables and implementation details

 == Frequently Asked Questions ==